philfrei/SiVi/README.md

 In February, 2020, the project was rebooted.
 Revisions included deleting *tutorial* and *code-generation* functionality to bring down the code base size, revisions and enhancements to the GUI, and a tweaking of the *model* data structure.

 The most significant change was making *OpenSimplexNoise* the default noise engine, and creating a code interface for including additional noise engines.
-Gustafson's implementation of Perlin's Simplex Noise has been left in as an alternative for viewing, but given Ken Perlin's patent, it's status in the project is uncertain.
-I would be especially cautious about creating gifs with the SimplexNoise engine, as this makes use of the z-axis, and word-on-the-forums has it that the principle target of patent enforcement has been with 3D.
+Gustafson's implementation of Perlin's Simplex Noise has been left in as an alternative for viewing.

 #### Wish List